Strategy & Innovation Committees

 The Strategy & Innovation Committees bring together twice a year the Chairman and some of the Directors to discuss the future of each business sector.
 Each President of the sector concerned shall attend, as well as representatives designated by him/her.

 These committees are informed in particular by the work of development committees and sector strategic reviews.

 The Audit Committee of the John Cockerill Group ensures that the internal control and risk management systems are adequate and efficient.
 It also monitors the quality and integrity of the financial reports, and in particular supervises the process of preparation of the annual accounts.

 The Audit Committee formulates recommendations to the Board of Directors on the appointment, remuneration and independence of external auditors.

 The Audit Committee relies on the work of the Internal Audit Unit in carrying out its missions.
-The Risk Management Committee and Ethics Committee also report to it.
+The Ethics Committee also reports to it.

 The Ethics Committee is in charge of steering ethics within the John Cockerill Group.
 It is chaired by Paul Thonon and composed of members chosen and recognised for their integrity and their experience within the Group: a director of the John Cockerill Group, a representative of the Corporate functions, a representative of the operational teams and the Group Professional Ethics Manager.

 This committee is responsible for defining good practices with regard to professional ethics and making them available in all the entities of the Group.
 It organises and monitors their implementation and conducts any arbitrations.
 It draws up regular reports and informs the Audit Committee.

 The Appointment and Remuneration Committee of the John Cockerill Group assists the Board of Directors and the shareholders in the choice of directors, members of the specialised committees and Group managers to be members of the Executive Committee.